Xzya/django-web-components/README.md

 Ideally we would want the `dismissible` attribute to be separated from the `attributes` since we only want to use it in logic, but not necessarily render it to the component.

-To achieve this, you can manipulate the context from your component in order to provide a better API.
+To achieve this, you can manipulate the context from your component in order to provide a better API for using the components.
 There are several ways to do this, choose the method that makes the most sense to you, for example:

 - You can override `get_context_data` and remove the `dismissible` attribute from `attributes` and return it in the context instead